gryphonshafer/pnwquizzing/docs/policies_and_governance/_meeting_minutes/a3_essay.md

 ### David Swindler

 > The ministry of quizzing is incredibly important to me.
 I was discipled, trained, and taught to lead by this ministry, and now, I am able to raise up the next generation through my work as a Christian school teacher.
 There is a deep need in all of our hearts, not simply to read the Bible, but to soak in its truth.
 To seek God to the best of our ability, to build each other up in the Gospel, and to be diligent in application.
 But right now, those needs are rapidly becoming harder to meet with our current quizzing programs.
 Resources and support are lacking as prices rise, which cripple current programs and provide a massive barrier of entry to new ones.
-Our friends and partner districts are being sidelined, forgotten, or forced to go it alone.
+Our friends and partner regions are being sidelined, forgotten, or forced to go it alone.
 Leaving us unable to remain unified, hampering our love and service of one another.
 Biblical morals are not being followed by those in the highest ranks of our leadership.
 The shepherds of this ministry have chosen to leave behind the sheep they were entrusted to serve.
 Brothers and sisters, these things ought not to be so, and they will not change without great effort.
 I pray that no matter what, this ministry will use the time that God gives it.
 That may be 1 year or 1,000, but we should seek to use our time well, to honor God’s word, and to join in worship with as many as might come into our midst.
 I believe this proposal seeks to do just that, and with much prayer, counting on God’s will to be done, I endorse this proposal and the strategies therein.

 David Swindler<br>Official at PNW Quizzing and International Bible Quizzing (IBQ)